 • Dual credit studies can help you avoid a just-get-by mentality during high school.

 Many teens don’t graduate from high school with a “set in stone” career plan.
-But whatever that plan turns out to be, it’s better for your teen if they’ve already accomplished some of it – specifically their college “basics.”
+But whatever that plan turns out to be, it’s better for your teen if they’ve already accomplished some of it during high school– specifically their college “basics.”

 Realizing how much money you’ll save is great motivation for deciding to let your high school student get as many of their college credits earned as they can WHILE they are finishing high school.